19hours/sg-statutes/Acts/Property Tax Act.md

 [59/2004]

-### Clerk to Board
+### Secretary to Board

 25\.
-The Minister may appoint a clerk or clerks to the Board and such other officers and employees of the Board as may be necessary.
+The Minister may appoint a secretary or secretaries to the Board and such other officers and employees of the Board as may be necessary.

 ### Committee of Board